Liaison Office

 Nara T., Hanihara T., Dodo Y., and Vandermeersch B. (1998) Influence of the interproximal attrition of teeth on the formation of Neanderthal retromolar space.
 Anthropological Science, 106: 297–309.

 Iwamoto M. and Tomita M. (1966) On the movement order of four limbs while walking and body weight distribution to fore and hind limbs while standing on all fours in monkeys.
-Journal of Anthropological Society of Nippon, 74: 228–231 (in Japanese with English summary). (article with English title: with or without English summary)
+Journal of Anthropological Society of Nippon, 74: 228–231. (in Japanese with English summary)

 Haile-Selassie Y. and Asfaw B. (2004) Hominid cranial remains from Aduma, Middle Awash, Ethiopia.
 American Journal of Physical Anthropology, DOI:10.1002/ajpa.10330 (in press).